ALSO OIL FILTER BILLET CAP & OIL COOLER ADAPTER PLATE

 I’m not trying to suggest that extracting the oil is better than draining, which is the common method, but in many instances, it is easier, requires no lifting of the vehicle to gain access to the underside, less spillage, no crawling required, etc. This article details the procedure for my preferred method of changing the oil (myself), even though I’ve entrusted the task to others on most of my previous vehicles over the last forty years.
 The new kid that the dealership service department hires gets assigned washing cars and doing oil changes, and I don’t want them learning on my car. 😉

-If I could count on the job getting done properly, threading the filter and drain plug to the proper torque and not messing up the threads, using the correct oil (and not overfilling), reinstalling the belly pan properly with all nine bolts, using seat, carpet and steering wheel protection covers, and not sending it through the car wash, I’d pay to have the job done for me.
+If I could count on the job getting done properly, threading the filter and drain plug to the proper torque and not messing up the threads, using the correct oil (and not overfilling), reinstalling the belly pan properly with all nine bolts, using seat, carpet and steering wheel protection covers, and not sending it through the car wash, I’d be more inclined to have the job done for me.

 Purchase of 4 quarts of oil recommended along with an oil filter cartridge:

-Oil & Oil Filter Change Interval (shorter of ): 10,000 miles max. or ≈1 year or when the oil-life monitor indicates “Oil Change Due!” (the yellow maintenance wrench symbol also illuminates in your instrument cluster, near tach 4,000 rpm)
+Oil & Oil Filter Change Interval (shorter of ): 10,000 miles max. or ≈1 year or when the oil-life monitor indicates “Oil Change Due!” (the amber maintenance wrench symbol also illuminates in your instrument cluster, near tach 4,000 rpm)

 Oil Filter Cartridge: Mopar 68102241AA (or equivalent; includes new cap O-ring)

-A quality vacuum fluid extraction device (that won’t leak or easily collapse) like Air Power America’s model 5060TS Topsider Multi-Purpose Fluid Removing System, ratchet wrench, 10 or 12 inch extension, and a 27 mm socket (1 1⁄16 inch or depending on the configuration of your socket, a 1 1⁄8 inch socket may also work) for the oil filter cap.
+➤ A quality vacuum fluid extraction device (that won’t leak or easily collapse) like Air Power America’s model 5060TS Topsider Multi-Purpose Fluid Removing System

 The smaller of the 2 sizes of tubing that are included with the Topsider, they call the “suction probe”, and you will need to slide the rubber adapter (“spacer”) onto one end, so that it will engage snugly into the larger tubing (“hose”) when you are ready to assemble them together.
 It is a good idea to line-up the other end of that tubing with the end of your (wiped clean) dipstick, and using a Sharpie, draw a line on the tubing identifying the location of the O-ring seal on the handle of the dipstick.
 This will help to eliminate a lot of guesswork, by giving you a good idea as to how far you’ve entered the suction probe into the dipstick tube (it should bottom-out on the oil pan around 2 inches beyond the Sharpie mark).